Thai coconut corn is sweet, salty, and creamy. Try this unique flavor combination that's naturally dairy free.

-This Thai coconut corn can be served on the cob drizzled with the coconut sauce or shave the kernels and serve it in a bowl for a unique tasting creamed corn that’s almost like a dessert.
+This Thai coconut corn can be served on the cob drizzled with the coconut sauce, or shave the kernels and serve in a bowl for a sweet-tasting creamed corn that’s almost like a dessert.

 When the corn is shaved off the cob and served in a bowl with the coconut milk, it’s more like a dessert.
 You can even serve it chilled for a refreshing summer treat.

 Thai Coconut Corn- 2 Ways

-- Boil or grill corn till it’s cooked.
+- Boil or grill corn until cooked.

 - For corn on the cob, drizzle coconut sauce on cob and garnish with chopped green onions and a squeeze of lime wedge.

 - If serving in a bowl, shave corn kernels off and add either warm or cold coconut sauce.
-If the sauce is cold, then stir well to mix it.
+If the sauce is cold, stir well to mix it.
 Top with chopped green onions.